-NEXT PHASE OF ROCKFALL MITIGATION WORK TO START ON DIAMOND HEAD – park hours to be affectedPosted on Sep 1, 2017
+ROCKFALL MITIGATION WORK ON DIAMOND HEAD – park hours to be affected including full day closuresPosted on Nov 6, 2017

 Prometheus Construction was contracted by the Department of Land and Natural Resources (DLNR) to mitigate rockfall hazards on Diamond Head.
-This third phase will stabilize summit trail slopes and involves rock scaling, placement of anchors, and constructing erosion-resistant (shotcrete) surfaces.
-Partial closures of the summit trail will be necessary for safety during this project:
+This third and final phase of work began September 18, 2017 to stabilize summit trail slopes inside the crater.
+It involves rock scaling, placement of anchors, and constructing erosion-resistant (shotcrete) surfaces.
+It is expected to be completed by early December 2017.

-• The summit trail will be open on weekends and state holidays from 6 a.m. to 6 p.m.
+- The summit trail will be open on weekends and state holidays from 6 a.m. to 6 p.m.

 It’s anticipated that the “crater park” inside the crater floor (the parking lot, restroom, and visitor center and gift shop and lunch wagon) will remain open during most of the work.

 Curt Cottrell, State Parks administrator, said, “The Diamond Head Summit Trail hike is one of the must-do hiking experiences for Hawai‘i visitors and residents alike.
 Over one million people hike the steep, hot trail to the summit of Diamond Head for its magnificent views, making it one of the most visited State Parks.
 However, the soft, crumbly rock (volcanic tuff) that makes up Diamond Head, makes this landmark susceptible to deterioration due to the natural effects of erosion, as well as the numbers of people utilizing the trail.
 This slope stabilization work will ensure a safe hiking experience for park visitors.”